nus-cs2030s/2324-s2/docs/10-heap-stack.md

 ```

 After declaring `p1` and `p2` and creating both objects, we have:

 ![006a](figures/SH/006a.png)

 When `distanceTo` is called, the JVM creates a _stack frame_ for this instance method call.
 This stack frame is a region of memory that tentatively contains (i) the `this` reference, (ii) the method arguments, and (iii) local variables within the method, among other things[^2][^3].
 When a class method is called, the stack frame does not contain the `this` reference.

-[^2]: This is not that different from how an OS handles function call in a machine code, as you will see in CS2100/CS2106.
+[^2]: This is not that different from how an OS handles function calls in a machine code, as you will see in CS2100/CS2106.
 [^3]: The other things are JVM implementation independent and not relevant to our discussion here.

 ![006b](figures/SH/006b.png)